 A newly promoted plant manager of a 150-person organization was failing miserably in completing key deliverables for an important project.
 Communication and performance improvement coaching had little impact, and there was no indication that the manager was capable of improving.
 The manager's supervisor, the vice president of manufacturing, grew increasingly concerned about the plant manager's performance.

 in an attempt to resolve the problem, a formal PIP was developed for the plant manager citing 11 goals and their measures of success.
 A 90-day time frame was provided, as these goals were challenging and not short-term items to accomplish.
 The manager was given a strong, supportive environment in which the supervisor's expectations for success were a key factor.

-Armed with this information, the manager gathered his entire team, four supervisors and several members of support staff, and shared the PIP with its 11 key goals.
-The manager requested their help in reaching the goals, so that the entire group could succeed.
+Armed with this information, the manager gathered his entire team, four supervisors, and several members of the organization's support staff, and shared the PIP with its 11 key goals.
+The manager requested their help in reaching the goals so that the entire group could succeed.

 Performance Improvement Plan Process